Looking for a fun escape that doesn’t require a lot of travel? Check out these great weekend getaways from Seattle.

 Seattle can be a great city to live in, but sometimes it’s nice to get away for a weekend.
 Whether you’re looking for some relaxation or some new adventures, there are plenty of great weekend getaways close to home.

-No matter if you’re looking for a relaxing nature retreat or some excitement and adventure or cozy romance, I’ve got you covered.
+No matter if you’re looking for a relaxing nature retreat, some excitement and adventure, or cozy romance, I’ve got you covered.
 You’ll even find some great getaway suggestions here that are quite close to the Seattle area.

 So pack your bags and get ready for a weekend of fun!

 Suggested weekend trips in this post are arranged in order of distance starting with the nearest to downtown Seattle through the farthest away.